mrchantey/beet/docs/src/index.md

 Behaviors are composable trees of entities and actions are reusable.

-#### 🌐 Messageless replication

-Work can be distributed across environments through world replication.
-An agent may run some actions locally in a constrained environment, and others remotely.

 #### 🐦 Ecosystem friendly

 All aspects of the library are simple components and systems, which means no blackboard and easy integration with existing bevy tooling.